 This way of sending money instantly is much more cost-effective and more likely to result in your recipient receiving the money sooner rather than later.

 Even if your provider offers ways to instantly send money online, not all transactions can be instant.
-If you need money to arrive with your beneficiary instantly, bear in mind every provider offers a number of transfer methods with varying speeds.
+If you need money to arrive with your beneficiary instantly, bear in mind every money transfer provider offers a number of transfer methods with varying speeds.

 Similarly to the delivery method, the way you pay for your transfer can also affect the time it takes to arrive.
 If you are funding your payment with a bank transfer, for example, this will usually take longer because your bank will need to verify the transaction whereas wire transfers are quicker but cost more.
 You can learn more about wire transfer times in our guide: how long does a wire transfer take?